MSthe00/Maturbot/README.md

-# Quotebot v1.3
+# Quotebot v1.4

 This is my code for a Website where you can add and manage quotes.
-It is built using MySQL, PHP, HTML and a bit of CSS and JS.
+It is built using MySQL, PHP, HTML, CSS and JS.
 It currently runs on a Apache2 Server on a RaspberryPi